 \section{Introduction}

-Microstructures, prevalent in natural materials, have garnered significant interdisciplinary attention for their ability to achieve superior mechanical performance with minimal mass density, particularly in applications requiring high strength-to-weight and stiffness-to-weight ratios \cite{brandon2013microstructural}.
-The advancements in additive manufacturing (AM) technologies have significantly improved microstructure fabrication, enabling the precise creation of geometrically complex architectures with customizable topologies and diverse base materials \cite{askari2020additive,bajaj2020steels,liu2022additive,tan2020microstructure}.
-These developments have driven the widespread adoption of periodic microstructures in applications such as lightweight aerospace components and biomedical implants \cite{li1996microstructure}.
+Microstructures, prevalent in natural materials, have garnered significant interdisciplinary attention for their ability to achieve superior mechanical performance at minimal mass density, particularly in applications requiring high strength-to-weight and stiffness-to-weight ratios \cite{brandon2013microstructural}.
+Periodic single-phase lattice microstructures constitute the dominant class implemented in additive-manufacturing (AM)–driven design and production: using a single certified feedstock simplifies fabrication and qualification, yields repeatable, designable effective properties, and scales reliably to large parts and databases of candidates \cite{askari2020additive,bajaj2020steels,liu2022additive,tan2020microstructure}.
+As a result, single-phase periodic cells are the default choice in lightweighting, energy-absorption, and biomedical implant design~\cite{li1996microstructure}.

 To meet the demands of these applications, researchers have developed various modeling methodologies tailored to specific requirements.
 For instance, triply periodic minimal surface (TPMS)-based lattice structures offer biomimetic advantages, such as smooth curvature gradients and bi-continuous solid-void topologies, making them ideal for thermal exchangers and osseointegrated biomedical implants \cite{al2020functionally,xu2023new}.
 Shell lattices with curvature-driven architectures enable multifunctional performance in thermal radiation and permeability-critical systems \cite{liu2022parametric}, while plate lattice microstructures exhibit stiffness metrics that approach theoretical bounds, making them suitable for energy-absorbing systems \cite{sun2023parametric}.
 Truss-based microstructures, on the other hand, can be engineered to exhibit auxetic behaviors, such as negative Poisson's ratios, through careful nodal connectivity design \cite{panetta2015elastic,zheng2023unifying}.